 But many companies want to be able to unlock insights from various unstructured documents, including PDFs, emails, invoices, contracts, and audio and video files.
 That requires an unstructured data platform that can ingest these multiple formats, pull out relevant data and transform it into a format that’s acceptable to an analytics tool.

-As the Gartner report details, the Indico Intelligent Process Automation platform is a solution for document intake and understanding that enables unstructured data analytics.
+As the Gartner report details, the Indico Unstructured Data Platform is a solution for document intake and understanding that enables unstructured data analytics.
 “The platform, with its point and click interface, enables business SMEs to upload training samples, label and classify samples, orchestrate workflows, and review model output,” Gartner says.

 The report also correctly points out that it takes only about 200 documents to train an Indico model to extract data with about ultra-high accuracy.
 That’s because the Indico platform is built on a database of some 500 million labeled data points, enough to enable it to understand almost any document or image.
 Indico then takes advantage of artificial intelligence technologies, including transfer learning and natural language processing, allowing that base model applied to a customer’s specific use cases, including unstructured data analytics as well as text analytics.